VladJav/serverless-shortlinker/README.md

 ```

 The deployed AWS Lambda functions and other essential information such as API Endpoint URLs will be displayed in the command output.

-More details on deploying can be found [here](https://www.serverless.com/framework/docs/providers/aws/guide/deploying).